unicodefreak/jbnode/README.md

 You will see some log messages and finally the line will appear:
 <pre>INFO: Listening on [localhost:8888]</pre>
 If you see any Java exception, please read an error message.
-It will be clear if some kind of bind or misconfiguration error occured.
+It will be clear if some kind of bind or configuration error occurred.

 ##The simplest example: